dagnall53/RocClientThrottle/README.md

 This code allows for up to 126 locos.
 Above this the code gets unstable.
 If you have >100 locos you should be considering another "proper" throttle!

+## Use
+after the unit has found the wifi router and connected to the MQTT broker the screen will show an image of a loco and the words "press to refresh Loco List".
+Press the 5 way button "in" and the list should populate with your list of locos from Rocrail.
+Press the button "up" or "down" to select the loco you want to use.
+Press "right" (Away from the OLED) and the screen will sshow the loco name, and "Speed:0 STOP".
+The throttle uses the Rocrail loco speeds V_min, V_Mid, V_Cru and V_Max as set for the loco in Rocrail, and can select these speeds in forwards and reverse by selecting Up and down.
+Pressing the button "in" when moving and the speed is set to 0.
+Pressing the putton in when the sped iIS 0 will send F2 to the loco which on most is a toot.
+From Speed, press "right" to access a screen where Fn 1-8 can be momentarily triggered.
+This screen also allows the lights to be turned on and off in position F0.
+From the Fn selection screen, press right again to scroll to the loco selection screen.

+Pressing "Left" at any time will reboot the code.
+Do not blame me, the switch is hardwired to reset!.

+## Speeds
+Because of the simplicity of the throttle, I decided to use the Rocrail preset speeds, so the slowest the loco can move is the first step, going in 4 stages to V-Max.
+All these settings will be set per loco and so VMax for one loco will be different from another.
+So the first acceleration will take the loco to V-Min, followed by V-Mid etc. This is similar in principle to how the automatic control in Rocrail works.

 ## Hardware
 Designed for "WeMos Battery OLED Board".
 This includes battery, 5 way switch and Oled.